 summer villages.

-4.04 For purposes of determining membership classification, a specialized municipality, municipal district or county shall be classified according to its population such that if it has a population equal to or greater than the population thresholds set out in the MGA in relation to:
+4.04 For purposes of determining membership classification, a specialized municipality, municipal district or county shall be classified according to its population such that if it has a population equal to or greater than the population thresholds set out in applicable provincial legislation, or as otherwise determined by the Government of Alberta, in relation to:

-a city, it shall be considered a city;
+a. a city, it shall be considered a city;

-a town, it shall be considered a town;
+b. a town, it shall be considered a town;

-a village, it shall be considered a village; and
+c. a village, it shall be considered a village; and

 if less than the population set out for a village, it shall be considered a summer village.

 4.05 The Townsite of Redwood Meadows, the Special Areas Board and an improvement district are eligible for inclusion, upon Board approval, in the classification of Regular Membership appropriate to its population.